dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - The metadata builder reads the persistent state variable and generates `ai_fallback_true`.
 - The heuristic block adds the registry‑level tag `ai_fallback`.

-Thus, this is fully consistent with the main section: T
+Thus, this is fully consistent with the main section:

-his preserves the architectural separation:
+This preserves the architectural separation:

 - **HOOK → returns control‑flow**
 - **Heuristic → interprets control‑flow and sets persistent state**